Article

 Software development is an area particularly exposed to competitive markets.
 Customers demand excellence every step of the way and it is the obligation of developers and testers to provide an experience that can stand out from the competition.
 It is this notion of quality and the slow but sure prevalence of the mobile-first development approach that makes continuous testing such a lucrative proposition for software companies in this day and age.

-According to market forecasts, the market for continuous testing is set to grow from $1.15 billion to $2.41 billion the world over by the year 2023.
-This is a compounded annual growth rate of almost 16% – a testament to the value and desirability of the continuous testing methodology.
+According to market forecasts, the global Continuous Testing Market was valued at $1.17 billion in 2024 and is projected to grow to $2.14 billion by 2033 at a compounded annual growth rate (CAGR) of 7.9%.
+This growth is driven by the rapid adoption of DevOps and agile methodologies, highlighting the increasing importance of continuous testing in modern software development.
 To understand this comprehensive approach to testing, it is important to understand how to define it, how to achieve it, and the important benefits and pitfalls you need to watch out for.

 Understanding Continuous Testing